panjf2000/gnet/README.md

 ## UDP

-The `gnet.Serve` function can bind to UDP addresses.
+`gnet` supports UDP protocol so the `gnet.Serve` method can bind to UDP addresses.

-- All incoming and outgoing packets will not be buffered but sent individually.
+- All incoming and outgoing packets will not be buffered but read and sent directly.
 - The `EventHandler.OnOpened` and `EventHandler.OnClosed` events are not available for UDP sockets, only the `React` event.
 - The UDP equivalents of  `Read()/ReadFrame()` and `AsyncWrite([]byte)` in TCP are `ReadFromUDP()` and `SendTo([]byte)`.

+## Unix Domain Socket

+`gnet` also supports UDS(Unix Domain Socket), just pass the UDS addresses like "unix://xxx" to the `gnet.Serve` method and you could play with this protocol.

+It is nothing different from making use of TCP when doing stuff with UDS, so the `gnet` UDS servers are able to leverage all event functions which are available under TCP protocol.

 ## Multi-threads